Lost in a Train of Thought

 Unfortunately, it appears that model railroaders spend all their time model railroading and not a second of webpage designing.
 Not only does Silk City have pretty much zero online presence, that appears to be the norm for almost all local model railroading clubs.
 Oh well…

-If you want to see this massive 5000 square foot layout in operation, you must go on the first and third Sunday of every month.
+If you want to see this massive 5000 square foot layout in operation, you must go on the first and third Sunday of the month.
 There is a mix of O, HO and N scale layouts and trust me, you’ll be very impressed.
-It’s not a secret that I love nice train layouts, and have explored the best that Connecticut has to offer: At the Connecticut River Museum (here), the Canton Historical Society Museum (here) and heck, we even went to the Brandywine River Museum down near my childhood home for their annual winter display, which give me an excuse to post a random Damian picture from there:
+It’s not a secret that I love nice train layouts, and have explored the best that Connecticut has to offer which you can explore here.
+And heck, we even went to the Brandywine River Museum down near my childhood home for their annual winter display, which give me an excuse to post a random Damian picture from there:

 And Damian and I also went to the National Model Railroad Association show at the Connecticut Convention Center in the summer of 2009.
 So why not a random picture from that?